hesthub/iac/osx/blog-part2.md

 Now we have our roles, they are structured with tasks, variables, handlers, files and templates, maybe even some custom plugins under the hood.
 Lets take a look at how we can use them in our playbooks.

-There are three ways we can use our roles:
+There are three ways roles can be used in a playbook:

-- at the play level with the "roles" option: the classic.
+- at the play level with the "roles" option: the classic approach.
-- at the task level with "import_role": importing roles at a task level, otherwise the same as the classic option.
+- at the task level with "import_role": staticly importing roles at a task level of the play, but otherwise the same behavior as the previous option.
-- at the task level with "include_role": here we can dynamicly reuse our role as we please.
+- at the task level with "include_role": here we can dynamicly reuse our role among our playbook tasks.

-So lets use our roles the classic way, from the entrypoint of our playbook
+So lets start with our roles in the classic way, from the entrypoint of our playbook

 > init-osx.yml